datascape/home/phases/README.md

 <img src="../phases/img/concrete/core-slab-pcm.jpg" style="width:100%; max-width:800px"><br>

-PCM placed in concrete coreslab tubes as a thermal storage and supply system <a href="https://www.sciencedirect.com/science/article/abs/pii/S0378778815300591">PCM Research</a><br>
+PCM placed in hollow core tubes as a thermal storage and supply system <a href="https://www.sciencedirect.com/science/article/abs/pii/S0378778815300591">PCM Research</a><br>
-Not that external air is NOT sent through the coreslab.
+Not that external air is NOT sent through the hollow core slab.
 Air would move in a loop.
 <br><br>

 <a href="../phases/img/coreslab/coreslab-ducts.jpg"><img src="../phases/img/coreslab/coreslab-ducts.jpg" style="width:100%; max-width:1200px"></a><br><br>
-Air would leave the electric heating unit on the right side, move though one of ten 50 foot loops in the coreslab basement ceiling, and return for reheating via the left duct.<br><br><br>
+Air would leave the electric heating unit on the right side, move though one of ten 50 foot loops in the hollow core basement ceiling, and return for reheating via the left duct.<br><br><br>

 <a href="../phases/img/coreslab/coreslab-south.jpg"><img src="../phases/img/coreslab/coreslab-south.jpg" style="width:100%; max-width:1200px"></a><br><br>